shuffle-project/melvin-asr/README.md

 ## Research

-To optimize ASR-API there have been multiple Proof-of-concepts to find out which solutions are working most efficiently.
+To optimize ASR there have been multiple Proof-of-concepts to find out which solutions are working most efficiently.
 Take a look at the following pages:

 - [Parallel transcription utilizing one and multiple Whisper models](docs/research/parallel_transcription/parallel_transcription.md)
 - [Optimizing the streaming architecture](docs/research/streaming_architecture.md)

 ## Configuration

-The configuration of the ASR-API is done in the `config.yml` and `config.local.yml` file.
+The configuration of the service is done in the `config.yml` and `config.local.yml` file.
 The `config.local.yml` is used for local development, `config.yml` for Docker.

 These files are read by the `src/helper/config.py` module, which is providing configurations to the service logic.

 ## Linting & Testing

-ASR-API uses Ruff for linting and formating code, Pytest for Unit tests.
+The project uses Ruff for linting and formating code, Pytest for Unit tests.
 See [Test Documentation](docs/test.md)

 ## Deployment

-ASR-API is delivered and deployed as a docker container.
+The project is delivered and deployed as a docker container.
 Depending on the usage of GPU or CPU, there are different factors that come in play.
 See [Deployment Documentation](docs/deployment.md)

 ## Code Integration